jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (2) An application under subsection (1) must be made as follows:
   (a) if the candidate was nominated under section 143,—
     (i) the application must be made by the 2 registered electors who nominated the candidate or, if either or both of them are unavailable or unable to act for any reason, then by the candidate’s agent:
-    (ii) the application must be made to the Returning Officer for the district:
+    (ii) the application must be made to the Electoral Commission:
   (b) if the candidate was nominated in a bulk nomination schedule or in accordance with section 146K, or is a candidate whose name is included on a list submitted under section 127,—
     (i) the application must be made by the secretary of the party:
     (ii) the application must be made to the Electoral Commission.